 Team building doesn’t have to be painful.

-You can put into action play bigger principles that really work.
+You can put into action play bigger principles that work.

 This means that you will build a strong and trusting relationship with customers.
-That you will inspire and show your sales team how to bring in the money they have not imagined before.
+You will inspire and show your sales team how to bring in the money they have not imagined.